 Birth centers provide family-centered care for healthy clients before, during, and after normal pregnancy, labor and birth.
 Many birth centers, including The Midwife Center, also provide primary gynecological care (annual exams, birth control, STI testing and more) to clients of all ages.

-The Midwife Center is a nonprofit, free-standing birth center designed for healthy clients with a low-risk pregnancy who are interested in preparing for a natural birth, with medical intervention only used when necessary and not as routine.
+The Midwife Center is a nonprofit, free-standing birth center.
+Our prenatal, birthing, and postpartum care designed for healthy clients with a low-risk pregnancy who are interested in preparing for a natural birth, with medical intervention only used when necessary and not as routine.
 We provide a warm, personal and safe environment for you to bring your baby into the world.
 We have beautiful, nature-themed birth suites available with safety equipment and medications tucked away if they are needed.
-Most of the time, only one client is in labor at a time at the birth center.
-In the event that
+The staff of The Midwife Center welcomes doulas and additional support people as desired by the client in labor.

 Our birth center provides a safe and nurturing environment where you are free to explore many different options in labor.
 You may: